CodingBuddy25/CrewAI_DK4PM/README.md

 # Dinsdag Crew

 Welcome to the Dinsdag Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This crew_DoS2_HITL setup has been made by expanding and building upon the crewAI template, the information below is the standard information for CrewAI projects.
+For specific information on the project, see the README file of the crew_DoS2 branch.

 ## Installation